sebdart/ngauspice/README.md

 # About Auspice
 **Auspice** is an open-source interactive web app for visualizing phylogenomic data.
 Auspice may be used to explore datasets locally or run as a server to share online your results.
 Auspice is developed by the NextStrain team: https://nextstrain.org/.
 We thank them for making this code available to the entire community.

 This version of Auspice is optimized for NGA AWS Cloud and Cloud Foundry for our own visualization needs.
+What you have here is what you can see here: https://sars-cov2.dev.east.paas.nga.mil/ ; however because of space restriction in this public GITHUB, you need to request the other GenBank and GISAID dataset by email to sebastien.dartevelle@nga.mil .

 ## Getting Started ...
 Installation